JasonShen-SH/clip_compress/README.md

 |50%                   |  10%   |
 |75%                   | 10%  |

-We've also built a simple encoder-decoder architecture for artifact removal, and it faces the same problem as with vision transformer.
+Note: We've also built a simple encoder-decoder architecture for artifact removal, and it faces the same problem as with vision transformer.

 ## Next Step
 So far, the main issue with **Operations on the image itself** is that, even though images can be restored very well (as reflected in MSE and SSIM, as well as visualization results);